Technically, carbon-free competitive energy may not be so hard

 I was recently surprised to find how low operating costs can be for wind energy.
 At suitable sites, operating costs after initial depreciation (only three years for payback on a wind tower in some cases) are now below those of thermal power, as evidenced by the fact that wind energy is being installed in India and China where the environment is hardly considered at all.
 This is for average utilisation, allowing for when the wind does not blow.
 The latter is limiting factor on the proportion of power which can be generated by wind, not its costs - there has to be back up power for windless days.

-indicates that in Australia, at suitable sites (coastal sites in the very hot N.W Australian desert) a solar thermal energy tower could produce electricity for under 4.5c/KWh, virtually all the amortisation of capital costs.
+This report indicates that in Australia, at suitable sites (coastal sites in the very hot N.W Australian desert) a solar thermal energy tower could produce electricity for under 4.5c/KWh, virtually all the amortisation of capital costs.
 Even if initally out by a factor of 2, then with a normal experience curve, it looks pretty competitive.
 The best sites are a long way from consumers, except in a few places like southern Spain and southern California, but as discussed in the last blog the best potential for this technology is to make cheap ammonia for fuel

 It may prove to be cheaper and easier, with limited technical risk, to replace carbon fuels without resorting to the difficulties of carbon sequestration or nuclear power (although I do regard the latter as the lesser of two evils compared to CO2 emissions).
 It just requires will, enormous investment, and above all sufficiently high long term price signals for carbon fuels.
 This probably does require carbon taxes otherwise coal replaces oil, and coal is even worse for carbon emissions - but at the cost numbers above, perhaps not.